 A. This is a question you will have to ask your bank, as procedures may differ from one institution to the next.

 Q. How do I stop direct deposit?

 A. You must notify the Direct Deposit Unit in writing when you wish the direct deposit terminated.
 That written notification must include your signature and your social security number.
-The written notification can be sent to the DDU address, listed above, or can be faxed to the agency at (701) 328-6575.
+The written notification can be sent to the DDU address, listed above, or can be faxed to (701) 328-6575.

 Q. What if I change or close my account?